dwid-org/uri/CONTRIBUTING.md

 # Contributing to URI Specification Development

-This repo contains documentation and code for which the copyright might be owned by various authors and/or employers.
+This repository contains documentation and code for which copyright might be owned by various authors and/or employers.
 All contributors agree that their contributions are intended as both an [IETF Contribution](#note-well) and as an open source Contribution under the [Apache License 2.0](LICENSE).
 Contributions that are in the public domain remain in the public domain